 Let’s imagine that you are telling yourself you are stupid throughout the day.
 If you notice this pattern, ask yourself: Does this have any basis in reality?
 Am I really stupid or am I telling myself this unnecessarily?
 Is there any evidence to support this?

-Challenging your negative thoughts will help you to realize that they are highly-exaggerated and untrue.
+Challenging your negative thoughts will help you realize that they are highly-exaggerated and untrue.
 This gives you the opportunity to transform these negative thoughts into positive ones that resonate with you.

 4. Replace These Thoughts with Kinder, More Realistic Alternatives